Maasai people

 But less land for an ever-growing Kenyan population means less land for the Maasai, their livestock, and wildlife.

 Maasai Wilderness Conservation Trust has pioneered a compensation program, reimbursing livestock killed by lions (and other predators).
-The program is called Wildlife Pays and it is supported by tourists’ conservation fees; it employs warriors as lions scout (more lions = more employment).
-It is a cutting edge tourism Payment for Ecosystem Service, where tourists fund conservation, through their stay at Chyulu Wilderness Camp – totally sustainable and not depending on a single $ of philanthropy.
+The program is called Wildlife Pays and it is supported by tourists’ conservation fees; it employs warriors as lion Scouts (more lions = more employment).
+It is a cutting-edge tourism Payment for Ecosystem Service, where tourists fund conservation, through their stay at our lodges – totally sustainable and not depending on a single $ of philanthropy.

 In the past, the Maasai and the wildlife simply lived together, in balance.
 If this could be re-established, by showing to the Maasai the economic value of the presence of wildlife in their land, the future of the land, of the wildlife, and of the Maasai people will be assured.